DerGuru/The-Resonant/Chapters/P2-09 - Weight of the Day.md

 They let that sit, the way you let a pot sit when boiling slows on its own.

-From the kitchen, her father barked, “Lina!”—then, softer—“Some help?”
+From the kitchen, her father barked, “Lina!” - then, softer - “Some help?”

 “Coming,” she called.
 To the table: “He’ll pretend the stock salted itself.”

 “Tell him the pump did it,” Milo said.

 Lina rolled her eyes and slipped behind the pass.
-Jason watched her talk with her father in the language of cooks—pinch, tilt, taste, nod.
+Jason watched her talk with her father in the language of cooks - pinch, tilt, taste, nod.
 The radio found a chorus and forgot it.

 Milo leaned in.
 “You really okay?”